 105 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 And then all of the electricity from those panels 2 are collected.
-And then they go to the site substation 3 where the power's delivered via the transmission lines.
-4 This is what the PV panels generally look like, and here you 5 can see the single-access tracking mounted in a north/south 6 direction.
-And this is pretty close to midday where it's 7 facing straight up, but again, they -- they track and follow 8 the sun over the course of the day.
+And then the electricity goes to the site substation 3 where the power is delivered via the transmission lines.
+4 This is what the PV panels generally look like, and here observers can 5 see the single-axis tracking mounted in a north/south 6 direction.
+And this is pretty close to midday where the panels are 7 facing straight up, but again, they -- the panels track and follow 8 the sun over the course of the day.
 9 Okay.
-The associated facilities, we have talked 10 about most of these already.
-The two transmission lines: 11 One to Harry Allen, one to Crystal on BLM lands.
-The access 12 road also on BLM land from the I15 frontage road to the site 13 following existing roads, upgrading those existing roads, 14 for the most part.
-Also, is mentioned a waterline because 15 the two CSP technologies require water to convert to steam, 16 water will be provided from an existing we will here on the 17 reservation to the power -- the project site via new water 18 pipeline that would be built.
-19 And then on the CSP technologies, you actually 20 have what's referred to as a power block where we talked 21 about the steam turbine, and this is where the -- the team 22 is collected, turns the turbine, it's condensed back to 23 water, and then recycled through.
-So there's a central 24 facility on the site where all of that goes to to create the 25 steam -- to collect the steam to create the energy from the Page 32 Sousa Court Reporters 702-765-7100
+The associated facilities, most of these facilities have been talked about 10 already.
+The two transmission lines: 11 One transmission line to Harry Allen, one transmission line to Crystal on BLM lands.
+The access 12 road is also on BLM land from the I15 frontage road to the site 13 following existing roads, upgrading those existing roads, 14 for the most part.
+Also, the mention of a waterline is because the two Concentrated Solar Power (CSP) technologies require water to convert to steam.
+Water will be provided from an existing well on the reservation to the project site via a new water pipeline that would be built.